moisestech/ml-fundamentals-notes/machine-learning/ml-ud-quiz.md

 ---

-### **1. True or False: All problems where you're trying to predict some value can be solved with machine learning.**
+### **1. True or False: All problems where you're trying to predict some value can be solved with machine learning.
+Choose One.**

 - [ ] True.
 You might have to get pretty clever with how you use machine learning in some cases, but all predictions can be solved with machine learning.